-The vision, purpose or kaupapa of the Judith Binney Fellowships and Awards is to support research and writing that will continue to expand our understanding of the history of these islands – in the same spirit of scholarly rigour, courage, imagination and respect that Judith Binney’s history writing demonstrated over so many years.
+The vision, purpose or kaupapa of the Judith Binney Fellowship and Awards is to support research and writing that will continue to expand our understanding of the history of these islands – in the same spirit of scholarly rigour, courage, imagination and respect that Judith Binney’s history writing demonstrated over so many years.

-It is planned that the Fellowships (and any Awards) will be made at an appropriate level to support work that fulfils these purposes.
+It is planned that the Fellowship (and any Awards) will be made at an appropriate level to support work that fulfils these purposes.
 The Fellowship will usually be for a year’s work, although a two-year option may be considered in some cases; a shorter time period may be considered for any Award.
 It is intended that book publication will be the outcome (and some support for publishing costs may be provided).

 Judith Binney on History

 The act of historical reconstruction allows different voices to speak: it reveals people in their own times and contexts, which are not our own and should not be seen to be like our own.

 Received histories are the authoritative histories of a particular society.
 They are based in the constructions of the dominant society and its polity; in New Zealand they have emerged out of a relatively recent colonialist past and a scale of values that were once thought to be inclusive but which were in actuality blind to others’ experience.

 History is often remarkably arrogant.
 It can too frequently dismiss whole groups of people as lost causes, or as merely irrelevant.
 Entire sections of society, usually the poor, the minorities, and the politically powerless are thereby obliterated from memory.
 Oral history, particularly as it has recently developed, aims to recover the aspirations and visions of those who otherwise have left little record in written public sources.